nicnocquee/practical-ios-testing/objc.md

 ### Test mocking an instance inside a method

+Case: `ViewController` has `didTapSaveItem` method.
+In that method, an instance of `Item` class is created.

+To test: Call `didTapSaveItem` method.

-Scenario: When `didTapSaveItem` of `ViewController` instsance is called, we want an instance of `Item` class to be created and its `saveItem` method to be called.
+Expectation: When `didTapSaveItem` of `ViewController` instance is called, we want an instance of `Item` class to be created and its `saveItem` method to be called.

 ```objc
 // ViewController.m